Tu quoque - (often) not a fallacy

-Another way to look at it is this: if I refute an opponent's position, but my opponent shows that my own position is also incompatible with the principle I used to do it, then *both* of us have been refuted.
-I do not win the argument.
+Another way to look at it is this: if I refute an opponent's position, but my opponent shows that my own position is also incompatible with the principle I used to do it, then *both* of our positions are refuted.
+I don't win the argument.

 subscribe via RSS